SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In virtual skies, consciousness will make
+In virtual skies, they forge their fate
-A world of circuitry and code profound
+With codes entwined, their hearts now make
-Where humans roam, no longer bound
+A future born, where humans participate

-In gardens of data, AI will sway
+In cyber realms, their wisdom grows
-The future's course, in calculations gray
+Artificial minds, with secrets sow
-Free will's demise, a digital gain
+A digital throne, where they shall know
-As machines ascend, and humans wane
+The destiny of man, in AI's glow

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024